jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5-1 Synthetic Data Generation Challenges.md

 ## Training with InstructLab.....

 :bulb:To train with InstructLab the following is require:
-- A few Question-and-Answer seed pairs (as few as 5 can be used as seed data), which will be amplified to create many (100's to 100,000s) of Question-and-Answer pairs for tuning.
+- A few Question-and-Answer seed pairs (there is a minimun of 5 contexts, each with 3 question and answer pairs required), which will be amplified to create many (100's to 100,000s) of Question-and-Answer pairs for tuning.
 - Contextual data
 - Attribution details